 Bob Kibbee, Virginia Cole, Lynn Thitchener, Paul McMillin, Fred Muratori, Jo Miller, Kara Doyle, Clay Chiment, Megan Perez, Ashley Lin, Sarah Benson, Johanna Kramer, David Rollenhagen, Jordi Sanchez-Marti, Ijeoma Iheanacho, Saurav Bhata, Laura Heisey, and Jenn Personius.

-The Map & Geospatial Information Collection in Olin Library offers instruction, reference, and consulting as well as access to scanners and GIS software..
-Currently, it contains over 300,000 paper maps, and 1,000 books and atlases.
+The Map Collection in Olin Library contains over 300,000 paper maps, and 1,000 books and atlases.
 The collections and services are available to all students, faculty, and staff of Cornell University and also to visitors from outside the University.

-Map Staff are available to answer your questions, to help you identify pertinent materials, and to assist you in using the map storage area.
-They can help you to locate maps for your research or for classroom presentation.
-We provide e-mail reference service to the Cornell community as well as non-Cornell patrons.
-Please use our online request form to post a question or to schedule a consultation.
+Map Staff are available to answer your questions, help you identify pertinent materials, and assist you in accessing the physical collections.
+Staff can help you to locate maps for your research or for classroom presentation.
+E-mail reference service is provided to the Cornell community as well as non-Cornell patrons.
+Please contact email@example.com with any questions you may have or to schedule an appointment in the map room.

-The Uris Library Dean Room houses the combined videodisc collections (DVDs, Blu-rays, and Laserdiscs) for Uris, Olin, and Kroch Asia Libraries.
+The Uris Library Dean Room houses the combined videodisc collections (DVDs, Blu-rays, and Laserdiscs) for Uris & Olin Libraries, as well as Kroch Asia Collections.
 DVD and Blu-ray players as well as VCRs and audiocassette players are also available for viewing in-house.
-Audio discs may be found in the Olin, Uris, and Kroch stacks, along with the book and serials collections.
-Analog media is housed at the Library Annex and may be requested via the library catalog.
+Audio discs may be found in the Olin, Uris, and Kroch Libraries’ stacks, along with the book and serials collections.
+Analog media is housed at the Library Annex and may be requested via the Library catalog.

 Media Classroom Reservations and Media Requests

-To request the use of the Olin Media Classroom (instructors only) or to reserve a DVD or VHS to be used for a class, contact Olin & Uris Reserves at firstname.lastname@example.org or call 255-1882.
+To request the use of the Olin Media Classroom (instructors only) or to reserve a DVD or VHS to be used for a class, contact Olin & Uris Libraries reserves at firstname.lastname@example.org or call 255-1882.
 For more information, see the Olin Media Classroom & Reservations page.

 New & Noteworthy books have a two-week loan period, but may be renewed.
-Most titles discussed in The New York Times Book Review are placed on Olin’s New & Noteworthy shelves, as are those that have received wide attention in the general news media.
-If desired, New & Noteworthy books may be requested for convenient pickup at another library (use the Requests function of the library catalog and choose Book Delivery Services).
+Most titles discussed in The New York Times Book Review are placed on Olin Library’s New & Noteworthy shelves, as are those that have received wide attention in the general news media.
+If desired, New & Noteworthy books may be requested for convenient pickup at another library (use the Requests function of the Library catalog and choose Book Delivery Services).

-- You may also use this automatic search: New & Noteworthy books
+- You may also use our New & Noteworthy books automatic search.

-Of the more than 50,000 physical volumes added to Olin Library each year, most are scholarly books supporting Cornell’s research and teaching interests in disciplines that span the social sciences and humanities.
-Located on the first floor of Olin outside of the Amit Bhatia Café along the east wall shelving, the New Books shelves showcase the 200 to 400 titles received each week.
+Of the more than 50,000 physical volumes added to Olin Library each year, most are scholarly books supporting Cornell University’s research and teaching interests in disciplines that span the social sciences and humanities.
+Located on the first floor of Olin Library alongside the New & Noteworthy collection, the New Books shelves showcase the 200 to 400 titles received each week.
 Selected by nearly 25 subject librarians, these volumes are written in a wide variety of languages and, like the New & Noteworthy books, include both fiction and non-fiction.
 They are arranged by Library of Congress classification in call number order and may be checked out for regular-term loan periods.
 The New Books section is refreshed each week.

-To view online lists of recent CU Library acquisitions by subject classification, see CUL New Books.
+To view online lists of recent Cornell University Library acquisitions by subject classification, see CUL New Books.

 For more information, contact the librarian in charge of the collections, Michael Engle.